New old sneakers

 Crochet realistic rose ( hand-painted petals)

-Today I want to share with you one of my recent experiments, large, realistic looking crochet rose.
+Today I want to share one of my recent experiments — a large, realistic-looking crochet rose.

-For this project I used white cotton yarn (thread) and crochet hook, size 2,5 mm.
+For this project, I used white cotton thread and a 2.5 mm crochet hook.

-It was my first attempt to dye crocheted details.
-It would be easier and much faster to make all the petals of originally dyed yarn, perhaps is slightly different shades of pink and purple, but I really wanted to try something new, a technique, that would allow to make each flower look different and unique.
+This was my first attempt at dyeing crocheted elements.
+It would definitely be easier and faster to use pre-dyed yarn in different shades, but I wanted to try something new — a method that allows each petal to look unique.

-Anyway, if you have any questions and if you want to learn more about the painting (dyeing) technique and materials I used for this project, please leave the comment bellow.
-I will be happy to help.
+If you have any questions or would like to learn more about the dyeing technique and materials I used, feel free to leave a comment — I’ll be happy to help.

 Enjoy the summer and have a wonderful, creative time!